TrueBlocks/trueblocks-docs/content/docs/prologue/how-can-i-get-the-index.md

 ## Getting the index without running a node

-If you're not running your own node (or your don't feel like waiting), you may download all or part of a pre-built index from IPFS.
+If you're not running your own node (or you don't feel like waiting), you can download all or part of a pre-built index from IPFS.

 To do this, you have two options: